Are Mortgage Points Worth It?

 Recouping the Cost of Mortgage Points

-If you pay 1 point, or $1,000, to get the 3.875% rate, you lower your monthly payments by about $10 a month.
+If you pay 1 point, which will cost you $1,000 on a $100,000 mortgage (remember, each point costs 1% of your home loan amount) to get the 3.875% rate, you lower your monthly payments by about $10.
 (Our mortgage calculator will determine the monthly payment for any amount or interest rate.)
-That means it would take 100 monthly payments, or more than eight years, to recoup the up-front cost of that point.
+That means it would take 100 monthly payments, or more than eight years, to recoup the upfront cost of that point.
 You won’t really start saving any money until then, and therein lies the problem.

-If you’ve just bought your dream home and know you’ll keep your low-interest mortgage until your kindergartner graduates from high school, paying points may seem like a smart move.
-With interest rates remaining historically low, chances are you won’t need to refinance to reduce your rate.
-Others might be forced to refinance or sell before breaking even on point if they face an unexpected life challenge like divorce, death of a spouse, disability or a job loss or transfer.
+If you’ve just bought your dream home and know you’ll keep your low-interest mortgage until your now-kindergartner graduates from high school, paying points may be the right move for you.
+You’d be the exception, though, because it’s pretty common to buy a starter home with a plan to upgrade in about five years.
+Others might relocate for work or personal reasons.
+Or, while it’s not particularly pleasant to think about, you may end up in a position where you’re forced to refinance or sell before breaking even on those purchased points because of an unexpected life challenge, like divorce, death of a spouse, disability or job loss.

 That’s why Richard Bettencourt, a mortgage broker in Danvers, Massachusetts, and former president of the Association of Mortgage Professionals, says paying mortgage points typically isn’t a good financial move.